 But I knew he was doing it for my own good, and my issue wasn’t with him – it was with me.
 I hadn’t been taking care of my own teeth and I didn’t want to confess this to the dentist.

 Actually, I didn’t have to confess it.
 They’d take one look and see that the lack of effort I’d put into my mouth.
 It was embarrassing.

-When the big appointment was a month away, I finally put effort into my dental health.
+With the big appointment a month away, I finally put effort into my dental health.